 Welcome to DUCKS

-DUCKS is a dual language environment with each class taught by at least one native English speaking teacher and one native Mandarin speaking assistant teacher.
+DUCKS is a dual language environment with each class taught by at least one native English speaking teacher and one native Mandarin speaking teacher.
 Our aim is for our children to be confident and competent in both languages.

 The curriculum in Foundation Stage is based on the Early Years Foundation Stage curriculum (EYFS) which provides a framework for the education of children from birth to five years old.

 - Personal, Social and Emotional Development

 Under these seven areas of learning, staff guide and facilitate a range of exciting and stimulating curricular activities that enable each child to achieve the goals and objectives appropriate to his or her individual stage of development.

 The curriculum in Years 1 and 2 is based on the National Curriculum for England and aims to ensure that young people become successful learners, confident individuals, and responsible citizens.
 The structure of the curriculum has been designed to provide breadth and balance whilst maintaining focus on English and maths.
 There is a strong emphasis on children’s personal development, including the development of learning and thinking skills and personal, social and emotional skills.

 All areas of learning are delivered to the children through the teaching of concepts, with the exception of maths and elements of English, which may be taught as discrete subjects.